IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 | search process_name="*powershell.exe"
 | table _time host user process_name destination_ip destination_port protocol'

-and saved as Powershell Network Connection.
+and saved as PowerShell Network Connection.

 The alert was successfully triggered when the simulated network connection was established.